FirebaseExtended/angularfire/README.md

 angularFire
 ===========
-angularFire is an [AngularJS](http://angularjs.org/) service that integrated with [Firebase](http://www.firebase.com) so you can easily add real-time features to your app!
+angularFire is an [AngularJS](http://angularjs.org/) service that integrates with [Firebase](http://www.firebase.com) so you can easily add real-time features to your app!